iandennismiller/diamond-patterns/docs/patterns/website.rst

 Website
 =======

-A website based on Jekyll
+A website based on Jekyll.

 Setup
 -----